In Bhopal, two women spark hope for disaster's disabled children

 SPARKING HOPE

-In 2004, the two women won the prestigious Goldman Environmental Prize for their activism and donated their $125,000 award to set up the Chingari Rehabilitation Center, whose name means "spark" in Hindi.
+In 2004, the two women won the prestigious Goldman Environmental Prize for their activism and donated their $125,000 award to set up the Chingari Rehabilitation Centre, whose name means "spark" in Hindi.

-The center cares for 700 children - 200 of whom regularly attend physiotherapy, occupational and speech therapy sessions.
+The centre cares for 700 children - 200 of whom regularly attend physiotherapy, occupational and speech therapy sessions.

-Located on the ground floor of a run-down apartment block just 500 meters from the now abandoned factory, children roam the bright green-walled corridor of the center, and stare out of the hall's barred windows onto a playground with swings.
+Located on the ground floor of a run-down apartment block just 500 metres from the now abandoned factory, children roam the bright green-walled corridor of the centre, and stare out of the hall's barred windows onto a playground with swings.

 In tiny rooms, physiotherapists kneel over children lying on floor mats, slowly bending and stretching their frail, stick-like limbs, as mothers hovering nearby provide soothing words of encouragement.